j-noon/horrorhouse/README.md

 ## found bugs
 - my peice of gold that marks the key in room to wasnt in correct places when using a extra large display. this has now been amended.
-- On deployment the nugget is out of place.
 - Hints where not changing when rooms changed. i now corected this.
-- When press it shows hint for the hint thats clicked last instead of the current hint. this will be looked at in next version push.
+- When "h" press it shows hint for the hint thats clicked last instead of the hint corelating with the room your in. this will be looked at in next version push.
 - clickable areas needed adjusting lots as to get correct positions.
-- terminal content breaks out of its container box.
+- terminal content was breaking out of its container box.